 Choose from recommended music options, or browse through all the music we have to offer.
-You can also opt out of music by toggling on the “No Music” option at the bottom right of the page.
+You can also opt out of music by toggling on the “No Music” option at the top right of the page.

 Once you’ve finished your selections, click “Preview” and a preview of your video will begin generating.
 Once the preview has been created, it will become a draft in your video manager.
 If you are satisfied with the video and don’t want to make additional changes, you can click “Add to Videos” and we will begin uploading the video to your Vimeo account.
 If you’d like to make some changes, just click on the “Edit” button to proceed to the editor.
 Your draft video will remain available for further editing even after the video is uploaded to your account.
 To remove drafts, click the dotted menu and “Delete”.